-Students who completed Beginner Sailing in 2019 (or Mainsail prior to 2019) are ready for Intermediate Sailing.
-This class instructs students on the finer points of sailing, as well as reefing and using a jib.
+Students who completed Beginner Sailing last year and received their green rating are ready for Intermediate 1.
+This class instructs students on the finer points of sailing, as well as reefing and may introduce using a jib.
 It aims to prepare sailors for their yellow and red tests.

 - Parent/guardian contact (including email address) and consent

 - Income information (optional — for discount calculation)

 - Credit card (in person we accept Visa/MC, or cash)